-BS EN 351-1 Durability of wood and wood-based products sets out a framework for specifying preservative treatment based on a combination of penetration and retention of preservative.
-Quality assurance involves demonstrating by analysis that the required combination of penetration and retention has been achieved in each batch.
+BS EN 351-1 Durability of wood and wood-based products - Preservative-treated sold wood sets out a framework for specifying preservative treatment based on a combination of penetration and retention of preservative.
+Quality assurance involves demonstrating by analysis that the required combination of penetration and retention has been achieved in each batch unless for thinner components in UC3, a derogation from penetration requirements is shown in Table 5.